 Pentacle — check.
 Dagger — check.
-Full moon in background — check.
-Bride from Hell having a bad hair day — check.
+Full moon — check.
+Bride from Hell — check.
 One look at that poster and you know this is definitely not a Woody Allen movie.
 Are you kidding?
-That girl looks creepy as a freaking can of caterpillars.
+That girl looks creepy as a can of caterpillars.

 But I digress.

-Indeed, a (not-so) funny thing happened to this movie on its way to local theaters.
-The distributor re-worked the poster by replacing Ms. Argento with said Bride from Hell (perhaps to cater to Filipino theatergoers’ perceived preference for “Ring”- and “Grudge”-type bogeywomen?), removing any mention of its famous director and star (they’re father and daughter, in case you’re wondering), then slapping on a blurb that cheekily proclaimed the movie more terrifying than Tom Hanks and Audrey Tautou playing fast and loose with historical facts while dodging a beefy albino — and all the horny males looked at that poster, went, Huh?, and joined the queue for the new “Transformers”.
+Indeed, a (not-so) funny thing happened to The Mother of Tears on its way to local theaters.
+The distributor re-worked the poster, removed any mention of its famous director and sexy star (they are father and daughter, by the way), and slapped on a blurb that proclaimed the movie “more terrifying” than Tom Hanks and Audrey Tautou playing fast and loose with historical facts while dodging a beefy albino (the best thing in The Da Vinci Code, if you ask me) — and all those horny males looked at that poster, went, Huh?, and joined the queue for the new Transformers.
 Who could blame them?

 ReplyDelete